DediGadot/Combat-Logger/README.md

 - Ensure the script path is correct in the trigger
 - Check DCS.log for Lua errors
 - Verify file permissions in the DCS folder

+### "Attempt to index global 'os' a nil value" Error
+- This is expected - DCS restricts the `os` module for security
+- The script uses `timer.getAbsTime()` instead of `os.date()`
+- File names use mission time instead of real-world timestamps

 ### No Logs Created
 - Check if `lfs.writedir()` path exists